 Quellon tried to reform the ways of the ironborn and integrate them with the rest of the Seven Kingdoms by freeing thralls, forbidding most reaving, discouraging salt wives, encouraging marriages with the mainland, and bringing maesters to the Iron Islands.

 Quellon's health was failing during Robert's Rebellion, however, and it was only after the Battle of the Trident that he was convinced by his eldest sons to join the war against House Targaryen.
 He led fifty longships against the Reach, keeping most of the ironmen home to guard against House Lannister.
-Quellon died at sea in the battle at the Mander's mouth against the Shield Islands, and the ironmen's contribution to the war turned out to be minimal.
+Quellon died at sea in a battle at the Mander's mouth against the Shield Islands, and the ironmen's contribution to the war turned out to be minimal.

-With Quellon's death, the title of head of House Greyjoy and Lord of the Iron Islands passed to his eldest surviving son, Balon Greyjoy.
+With Quellon's death, the title of head of House Greyjoy and Lord of the Iron Islands passed to Balon Greyjoy, his eldest surviving son.
 Lord Balon rejected most of his father's reforms, and his desire to return to the Old Way led to Greyjoy's Rebellion against the rule of King Robert I Baratheon.

 Quellon had three wives and nine sons, of which only four survived to adulthood.
 With his first wife, Lady Stonetree, he fathered Harlon, Quenton, and Donel, none of whom survived childhood.
 With his second wife, Lady Sunderly, Quellon fathered Balon, Euron, Victarion, Urrigon, and Aeron, with all surviving to adulthood with the exception of Urrigon.
 Quellon's third marriage, this time with Lady Piper, resulted in Robin, who also died as a child and a posthumous stillborn daughter.

 |Lady Stonetree||Quellon||Lady Piper|